“Because we have flown, we envy no man on earth."

 Nott stresses that record-breaking is never the central objective.
 "Most of all I hope to use science to advance and innovate.
 But setting a world record is indisputable proof of the success of a new design."
 Indeed Nott is changing the course of balloon history: for details click here "INNOVATIVE DESIGN"

-A pilot’s pilot, Nott is the only person ever elected to the elite Society of Experimental Test Pilots, for piloting balloons.
+A pilot’s pilot, Nott is an Associate Fellow of the elite Society of Experimental Test Pilots, the only person ever elected to The Society for piloting balloons.
 Additionally, he has the distinction of being a Senior Member of the American Institute of Aeronautics, recognizing engineering experience.
 The Smithsonian Air and Space Museum has described Nott as “a central figure in the expansion of ballooning, as an organizer, pilot and most of all as arguably the leading figure in applying modern science to manned balloon design.”

 During his long and extraordinary career Nott has undertaken a number of unique projects.
 He designed and constructed the first ever hot air balloon with a pressurized cabin, which Nott piloted to a world record altitude and which today is much copied.
 Other ballooning achievements include the first crossing of the Sahara Desert ; the first crossing of Australia; crossing the Alps; and piloting the world's first solar balloon across the English Channel.
 Nott also designed, built and piloted the Nazca Prehistoric Balloon, using only methods and materials available to the Pre-Inca Peruvians a thousand years ago.
 Nott is the first person to fly a "pumpkin" super pressure balloon.
 His concept is currently being developed by NASA as the "ULDB" for scientific applications; see "First Crossing of Australia".
 Nott holds US Patent 6,182,924 for an entirely new kind of balloon using cryogenic helium see "Design" page.